TITLE 89: SOCIAL SERVICES

 C) whether the plan and goal have been achieved;

-16) refer the case for a family meeting as described in 89 Ill.
+16) refer the case for a child and family team meeting when one has not been conducted.
+(See 89 Ill.
 Adm.
-Code 315.120 (Family Meetings) when one has not been conducted; and
+Code 315.120 (Family Meetings)); and

 17) report findings and make recommendations.

-c) The Department shall provide training for all Administrative Case Reviewers, their supervisors and their managers regarding the importance of maintaining sibling relationships and the child's sense of attachment to his/her siblings, the importance of maintaining sibling relationships over the child's lifespan, and the impact on the child if those relationships are severed.
+c) The Department shall provide training for all Administrative Case Reviewers, supervisors, and managers regarding the importance of maintaining sibling relationships and the child's or youth's sense of attachment to /the siblings, the importance of maintaining sibling relationships over the child's lifespan, and the impact on the child and youth if those relationships are severed.